mitsuba-renderer/drjit/docs/python.rst

 C++ ↔ Python differences
 ------------------------

-Most Enoki functionality is accessible from both C++ and Python, and these interfaces are also designed to yield similar-looking code.
+Most Dr.Jit functionality is accessible from both C++ and Python, and these interfaces are also designed to yield similar-looking code.
 A few simple rules suffice to translate from one to the other.